Ellis Genge

 Ellis Genge (born 16 February 1995) is an English professional rugby union player who plays as a prop for Premiership Rugby club Bristol Bears and the England national team.

 Before moving to Leicester Tigers, Genge had a brief professional career with Bristol.
 He played in more than 100 games during his tenure with Leicester, captaining the team to a Premiership title in 2022.
-In 2016, Genge made his debut for England against Wales.
+In 2016, Genge made his senior debut for England against Wales.

 Early life

 Born in Bristol Genge grew up on the Knowle West council estate, and was educated at John Cabot Academy.
 He is a fan of Bristol Rovers football club.

 He started playing rugby aged twelve at Old Redcliffians playing in the back row.
 At sixteen, Genge moved to Hartpury College and captained their rugby team to victory in the AASE league.
 Genge represented England at youth level from U17 up to U20.
 According to Genge, he was first introduced to the front row by former England youth coach Bobby Walsh originally to have as an additional option but this eventually resulted in a permanent career change.
-Genge was an amazing player in his early years and was a threat to many teams.